neuhalje/xpra-work-environ-docker/README.md

 - Optionally encrypted home directory (this is mounted as a volume)
 - Easy authentication (for a single user...)

+## CAVE CARNEM
+**This is a work of art, cargo-cult, and black magic.** Getting this to build on a M1-Mac with podman required lots of arbitrary cutting and slicing of package installs until it somehow worked.
+Especially python packages are prone to puke.

+Running the build will fail quite often.
+Retry is key to success here.

 # Attaching

 ## Authentication